"Success is not measured by what you accomplish but by the opposition you have encountered,

 Folks we know, when you are messing with your pedigrees, when it comes to the brown gene, STOP IT !!!

 In 2010 we were instrumental in bringing to light a new DNA test available to screen for Renal Dysplasia

-which became OFA accepted in 2011.
-While Dr. Mary Whiteley is still fine tuning her test, this is a huge breakthrough
+which became OFA accepted in 2011 (which was later dropped).
+While Dr. Mary Whiteley is still fine tuning her test, this could be a huge breakthrough

 for our breed and for us as breeders to keep aware of.

 In 2011 Bijou Poodles was the first to discover a DNA test through HealthGene that would identify Parti colour and Mismark carriers.